tsudalab/PepGAN/README.md

 # PepGAN

-PepGAN is a generative adversarial network for peptide sequence generation which incorporates knowledge about negative samples via classifier network (activity predictor).
+PepGAN is a generative adversarial network for peptide sequence generation which incorporates knowledge about negative samples via activity predictor.

 Details about PepGAN methodology can be found here